 Design will play a huge role in incorporating all these aspects as we come out on the other side of this pandemic.
 And we know that you are up for the challenge.
 After all, designers are the ultimate problem solvers.

 The need for physical distancing will require some rethinking of office spaces designed for connection and collaboration between people.
-And while six feet is far enough apart to be removed from others, it’s not too far away for people to stay engaged.
+And while 1.5 meters is far enough apart to be removed from others, it’s not too far away for people to stay engaged.
 Humans are social creatures, so how can you as a designer facilitate interaction while keeping safety top-of-mind?
 And how could modular flooring play a part in those design solutions?

 The floor can be an important wayfinding tool.
 But it could also serve a larger purpose in impacting behaviour.
 Beyond simply helping the individual navigate space, wayfinding could evolve into a “we-focused” practice that acknowledges the individual’s role in keeping oneself and others safe.